corley/ng-startup-documentation/docs/02-structure-scafolding.md

 }]);
 ```

 At the other side, when you launch`grunt compile:web` and `grunt compile:mobile` tasks, the lines of code between `// env: build` and `// endenv` will be dropped.
-So in the example abouve your app will enable $log debugging for build stages, and disable for compile stages.
+In the example above your app will enable $log debugging for build stages, and disable for compile stages.

 ## Phonegap configuration